jucosie/snakemake-pgx/README.md

 * [GATK4 (2.1.0)](https://github.com/broadinstitute/gatk).
 GATK4 requires Java 8 to run.
 The path to the gatk wrapper script must be in the user's ``PATH`` variable.
 * [Picard](https://github.com/broadinstitute/picard/releases).
 The path to the ``.jar`` file has to be specified in the configuration file.

+In addition, the user needs to download the following reference files:
+* BWA index of the human genome (GRCh38).
+* Human
+It is recommended that these reference files are downloaded from the Broad Institute's resource bundle to avoid incompatibilities.
+The latter file can be obtained from the Optitype repository.
 ### Installation

 1. Clone the repo